Mt-kurade/NightPillow/README.md

 # Sleep Manager
-This project was made with an objective of benefiting me when I had the most trashy sleep schedule.
+This project was made with an objective of benefiting me when I had the most trashy sleep schedule (and that to combined with mock exams comming, my life was sortof hell.
+So I made this to help myself (or atleast I tryed ))

 ## Features:
 1. Sleep Cycle Calculator : Based on the calcualtions for REM cycle, before going to sleep you can check for what time would be ideal to wake up.